This post may contain affiliate links. See my disclosure policy.

 How To Freeze Fresh Herbs

-3. Pour in olive oil or broth to cover the herbs.
+STEP 2: Pour olive oil, avocado oil, broth or water into each compartment to cover the herbs.

-4. Place in the freezer.
-Once frozen, you can transfer the cubes to a freezer bag or container.
-Store in freezer.
+STEP 4: Once frozen, you can transfer the cubes to a freezer bag or container and store in the freezer until ready to use.

 How To Dry Fresh Herbs